cyberark/Accelerator-PAM-Onboarding/CONTRIBUTING.md

 # Contributing

+Thank you for considering contributing to this project!
+We welcome contributions to improve this project.
 For general contribution and community guidelines, please see the [community repo](https://github.com/cyberark/community).

-In particular, before contributing please review our [contributor licensing guide](https://github.com/cyberark/community/blob/main/CONTRIBUTING.md#reviewing-license-requirements) to ensure your contribution is compliant with our contributor license agreements.
+Go over this guide to learn how to contribute to the project.

+## General Steps for Contributing

 1. [Fork the project](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 2. [Clone your fork](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)